AdityaVardhanSingh/Antrea-Task-7155/README.md

 ## How to Run Locally

-# 1. Clone the repository
+# a.
+Clone the repository
     git clone https://github.com/AdityaVardhanSingh/Antrea-Task-7155
     cd Antrea-Task-7155

-# 2. Initialize Go module (if not already)
+# b.
+Initialize Go module (if not already)
     go mod tidy

-# 3. Run the app
+# c.
+Run the app
     go run main.go

     Then open your browser and go to: http://localhost:8080/ping